Skip to main content

 The certificate is valid for 3 months from the date of issue.
 Most regulatory authorities request this document as part of their registration process.

-The turnaround time for these applications is approximately 21 days from receipt of a correctly completed application form.
-Incomplete/incorrect application forms will be returned and will not be processed.
-The Pharmaceutical Society NI cannot make any amendments/additions to the application forms on your behalf.
+The turnaround time for these applications is approximately 21 days* from receipt of a correctly completed application.
+Incomplete/incorrect application will not be processed.
+The Pharmaceutical Society NI cannot make any amendments/additions to the application on your behalf.

 This certificate is sent directly to the regulatory authority marked on the application.
-You will not receive a copy.
+You will not receive a copy of the CCPS, however, you will receive confirmation from apps@psni.org.uk advising that we have issued the CCPS.

 All applications for a certificate of current professional status must now be made through the registration online portal.